Ethereum Dapps: 10 Decentralized Apps You Can Use Right Now

 Conclusion

-In the past few years, the number of DApps on the Ethereum blockchain has exploded.
+The number of DApps on the Ethereum blockchain has exploded in the past few years.

-As the ecosystem grows, and as Ethereum scales, the number of DApps is likely to explode ever more.
-Because the blockchain and smart contracts can be used to create DApps around most anything that has a centralized application or infrastructure.
+As the ecosystem grows and Ethereum scales, the number of DApps will likely explode even more.
+Blockchain and smart contracts can be used to create DApps around anything that has a centralized application or infrastructure.

 Frequently Asked Questions